 - Write down the correct date, time, and location of your surgery.

-- Ask your child's caregiver before giving any medicine on the day of your child's surgery.
+- Ask your child's healthcare provider before giving any medicine on the day of your child's surgery.
 Bring all the medicines your child is taking, including the pill bottles, to the hospital.

 - If your child is staying in the hospital after his surgery, bring his personal belongings with you.
 These may include his clothes, toothbrush, feeding materials, or toys.

 - Your child's bowel may need to be emptied and cleaned out before the surgery.
 This may be done using a liquid medicine called an enema.
 This will be put into his rectum to help empty him bowel.
-Your child's caregiver will teach you how to do this.
+Your child's healthcare provider will teach you how to do this.

 - Have your child wear socks to help him stay warm.

 - Healthcare providers will insert an intravenous tube (IV) into your child's vein.
 A vein in the arm is usually chosen.
 Through the IV tube, he may be given liquids and medicine.